 Since 1978 pickups and SUVs have a consistently higher percentage of rollover deaths than cars.

 More than three-fourths of fatal rollovers are single-vehicle crashes.

 Deutermann, W. 2002.
 Characteristics of fatal rollover crashes.
 Report no. DOT HS-809-438.
 Washington, DC: National Highway Traffic Safety Administration.

-A total of 6,258 passenger vehicle occupants died in single-vehicle rollover crashes in 2012, 2 percent more than in 2011 and 20 percent less than in 1978.
+A total of 5,814 passenger vehicle occupants died in single-vehicle rollover crashes in 2013, 7 percent fewer than in 2012 and 26 percent fewer than in 1978.